GirlsOfSteelRobotics/gos-arena/README.md

 * Streamlined realtime score entry
 * Reports, results, and logs can be viewed from any computer
 * An arbitrary number of auxiliary displays can be set up using any computer with just a web browser, to show rankings, queueing, field status, etc.

+**Cheesy Arena vs GoS Arena**

+* Added cargo, crates, fuel, and other items that can be scored
+* Added a panel for scoring items on the Hub Wall
+* Modifications to the driver station screens to be more responsive to smaller resolutions

 ## License
 Teams may use Cheesy Arena freely for practice, scrimmages, and off-season events.
 See [LICENSE](LICENSE) for more details.